 How the Acca bet calculator works

-Build your slip leg by leg, set stake sizing, and the calculator reveals total return, net winnings, and implied probability for the entire acca.
-You can apply bookie profit boosts, model insurance where one losing leg triggers a refund, and add commission for any hedges.
-Leg settlement controls let you update the projection as games finish so you always see live exposure.
+Build your slip leg by leg, choose your stake, and the calculator shows total return, net winnings, and implied probability for the full acca.
+You can add bookie boosts, model insurance where one losing leg triggers a refund, and include commission for any hedges.
+Leg settlement controls let you update projections as games finish so you always see live exposure.

 - Unlimited legs with reorder and removal tools.